Abhishek-2505/US-Accidents-Exploratory-Data-Analysis/README.md

 ### Workdone - Quick overview

 - Collected the data from Kaggle, cleaned and handled all missing values.
-- Gathered some insights like-
+- Gathered some insights like -

        - What are the states and cities with most and least number of accidents?